vfeskov/blog/source/_posts/free-https-on-multi-container-elastic-beanstalk-without-load-balancer.md

 ### Go to the (sub)domain of your app

-The first time you access it from the correct URL, a new [LetsEncrypt](https://letsencrypt.org/) certificate will be generated.
-It will be auto-renewed too.
+The first time you access, a new [LetsEncrypt](https://letsencrypt.org/) certificate will be generated.
 If enough time has passed since the environment creation, your app should be up and running.

+### Important to know

+LetsEncrypt has [rate limits](https://letsencrypt.org/docs/rate-limits/) which you might bump up against if you recreate instance too much.
+You don't have to worry about limits if you're just deploying new versions of your application.

+The certificate is renewed automatically by the [docker-letsencrypt-nginx-proxy-companion](https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion#automatic-certificate-renewal) container.

 ### Conclusion

-If you don't need a loadbalancer for anything but SSL, you can use a Multi-container Docker EB environment to easily setup SSL on your single instance.
+If you don't need a loadbalancer for anything but HTTPS, you can use a Multi-container Docker EB environment to set it up on a single instance.

 ### Credits